 - 1-3 tablespoons granulated sugar, to taste

 - Pour the yogurt into a very large bowl.
-Add the sugar, vanilla and lemon juice to taste, I like it a bit tangy, so I add the juice from one whole lemon.
+Add the sugar, vanilla, and lemon juice to taste, I like it a bit tangy, so I add the juice from one whole lemon

 - Taste and add more lemon juice if necessary.

 - Take another clean, large bowl.
-Place a fine-meshed sieve on top, it should fit in the bowl but not touch its bottom.
+Place a large sieve on top, it should fit in the bowl but not touch its bottom.
 Line the sieve with a clean kitchen cloth or a muslin cloth.